 In 1891 Paderewski made his American debut at Carnegie Hall in New York City.
 Soon thereafter he struck up a friendship with the Krajewski family.
 The pianist was with them aboard the R.M.S.
 Tentonic in 1896 when they left New York to make Europe their home.
 He and they frequently took meals together on the ship.

 In 1899 Paderewski married his friend and companion Helena Górska, Baroness von Rosen.
 A patron of the arts, she had long taken an interest in the performer's career.

 Mother admired Paderewski as a genius and almost as a saint.
-It was he who introduced George Fudakowski, who he had met in Poland, to Mother.
+It was he who introduced her to George Fudakowski, who he had met in Poland.
 They were later married in a ceremony witnessed by Paderewski and his wife, and he became the Godfather of their son, Thomas Ignace Fudakowski.

 There is a sizable collection of letters and telegrams, principally for the years 1917 to 1919, from Helena Paderewski to Mother giving a clear picture of the relationship of the two families and Helena's fondness for Mother.

 The correspondence is to and from many places, including New York, California, Chicago, Miami, and trains en route.
 Much has to do with travel plans and when they can next meet.
 There is news about friends, the sale of the dolls (for fund-raising for Poland), and organizations to benefit children.
 Helena talks about being ill and tired at times; she suffered a fall in Paso Robles with broken bones and pain.

 Helena had great affection for Leonida and her mother, Rose.
 En route in a private Pullman car she wrote to Leonida: "I feel happy having you so close to me.
 I am sure that your dear friendship will be an immense comfort to my rather lonely life.
 God bless you my dear girl."
 Helena also expressed warm wishes and love to Mrs. K. on many occasions.